 - reduce the environmental impact of diapering

 When first starting Elimination Communication, people usually begin by observing their baby eliminating.
-In order to do that, you can’t use a disposible or waterproof diaper.
-But this is a temporary step in the learning process.
-After this, being “Diaper Free” is the idea of freedom from using diapers AS a toilet, and instead using them (or training pants) “just in case.”
+During this phase, you can’t use a disposible or waterproof diaper.
+For the observation period, your baby should be diaper free or in a non-waterproof diaper.
+This is a temporary step in the learning process.
+After this, being “Diaper Free” is the idea of freedom from using diapers AS a toilet, and instead using diapers or training pants”just in case.”

 To learn more, please view our selection of books about Elimination Communication.